hslu-ige-laes/lcm/docs/docs/installation/installR.md

 ---
 layout: default
-title: Install R locally
+title: Install R
 nav_order: 02
 parent: Installation
 ---

 # Install R
 ## R Portable
-No installation required.
+- No installation required.

 ## Intall R locally
-If "R Portable" is not suitable for you, R and R Studio can be installed as follows.
+- If "R Portable" is not suitable for you, R can be installed locally according to your operating system.

-R is maintained by an international team of developers who make the language available through the web page of [The Comprehensive R Archive Network](http://cran.r-project.org/).
-The top of the web page provides three links for downloading R. Follow the link that describes your operating system: Windows, Mac, or Linux.

 ## Windows
 1. <a href="https://cran.r-project.org/bin/windows/base/old/3.6.3/R-3.6.3-win.exe" download>Click to download R version 3.6.3</a>